 The Singapore Flyer is far from an amusement park ride.
 Reaching heights of 165 meters, the largest of all the world's Ferris wheels (the prefer to call it a "giant observatory wheel") gives such spectacular views of the city that we include it as part of your program.
 If you choose to add an optional nightlife experienceyou may want to defer your journey on the Flyer until after dark, when the city's dazzling lights rival Hong Kong's.

 Several attractions require admission fees or nominal extra costs.
 Not everyone will want to do them so we have not included the cost in this program.

-gay Nightlife.
+Gay Nightlife.
 Any gay Singapore tour should include a taste if the local nightlife.
-While Singapore is not Bangkok, there are plenty of bars, discos and saunas.
+There are plenty of bars, discos and saunas.
 Weekends are best.
-If you do not want to explore on your own, you can have a private nightlife guide to explore what the locals do to enjoy themselves
+If you do not want to explore on your own, you can have a private nightlife guide to explore what the locals do to enjoy themselves.

 If you love the excitement of Asia's regional cuisines as much as we do, your guide can take you to one of Singapore's "hawker centers" where you can enjoy regional food the same way the locals do.
-The city has ten unique food centers where countless stalls are cooking dishes representative of the expansive spectrum of Singapore's many cultures for the common man (and woman) at unbelievably low prices.
-No white tablecloths or high prices here!
+The city has ten unique food centerswhere countless stalls are cooking dishes representative of the expansive spectrum of Singapore's many cultures for the common man (and woman) at unbelievably low prices.
+No white tablecloths here!